How to Create a VIRIN

 Do not use another person’s VISION ID for your work.

 Need a VISION ID?
-Register here.
+Inquire here.

 Need a DVIAN?
 Contact DVI Customer Service.

 Field 4 (four digits) — 1001: The first digit indicates the sequence of scenes, locations, or assignments where a photographer or videographer produced content during a single day, starting with 1 and continuing as necessary to 9.
 For each of these numbered scenes, locations, or assignments, the next three digits indicate the order in which each unit of media was acquired starting with 001 and continuing as necessary to 999.